There are lots of benefits of growing older:

 In 2008, Dr Allison Lamont, PhD (Psych), MA (Hons), APS, ASSBI published her ground-breaking research into age-related memory loss (available, Amazon).
 World-wide interest in her findings led her to address conferences in Atlanta, Edinburgh and New Zealand.
 She identified six key areas of memory skill that were pivotal in maintaining a confident, active and independent lifestyle throughout life and it is these skills that are the focus of the books, neurogames and training courses.
 Dr. Lamont is a counsellor and conducts the Auckland Memory Clinic

-Gillian Eadie, M.Ed, BA, DipTchg, LTCL, Churchill Fellow, HFITPNZ, Dr. Lamont’s sister, is whose career includes speech pathology, teaching at all compulsory levels and 20 years as a school principal in prestigious independent schools.
-She established the Memory Foundation with Dr. Lamont and brought her expert skills in teaching and learning to the creation of the brain tools available today.
-Gillian is now with The University of Auckland. and chaired the Human Participants Ethics Committee for 2.5 years.
+Gillian Eadie, M.Ed, BA, DipTchg, LTCL, Churchill Fellow, HFITPNZ, Dr. Lamont’s sister, is whose career includes speech therapy, teaching at all compulsory levels and 20 years as a school principal in prestigious independent schools.
+She established the Memory Foundation/Brainfit World with Dr. Lamont and brought her expert skills in teaching and learning to the creation of the brain tools available today.
+Gillian is with The University of Auckland. and chaired the Human Participants Ethics Committee.